libriscv/libriscv/docs/VMCALL.md

 ```

-Arguments are passed as a C++ initializer list of register-sized integers.
+Arguments are passed as a C++ vector of register-sized integers.

 Instruction counters and registers are not reset on calling functions, so make sure to take that into consideration when measuring.